openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 more explicitly into the object model, we can derive most of these behaviors from a unified view of classes and objects.

-Object identity exists primarily to serve mutability and polymorphism (even though not all classes will avail themselves of these features.)
-The need to support these essentially forces us to keep objects "at arms length", only interacting with them through _object references_.
-Null is not an instance of any class; nullability is a property of accessing instances through references;
+Object identity exists primarily to serve mutability (even though not all classes will avail themselves of this feature).
+The need to support identity essentially forces us to keep objects "at arms length", only interacting with them through _object references_.
-it is referring to objects via references that introduces nullability.

 We can reframe our view of classes and objects to support the notion that not all classes intend for their instances to have object identity; whether or not